jackgkafaty/GitHub_Advanced_Security_Examples/README.md

-# GitHub_Advanced_Security_Examples
+# PHP Based GitHub Advance Security Demo

-This repository has been created to provide example workflows of 3rd party integrations for code scanning
+This is the OWASP WebGoatPhP project using CodeQL and ShiftLeft to perform security analysis.